-This guide to distributed ledger tech, and digital currencies is taken from a collection of presentations and comments prepared by our firm, and articles written by our firm as follows:
+This guide to Bitcoin, Blockchain, distributed ledger tech, and digital currencies is taken from a collection of presentations, comments, speeches made at global conferences and articles written by Christine Duhaime from 2012 to 2015.

 What is it exactly, this Blockchain or distributed ledger?

 Consumer payments and ways of transferring value in Canada and globally have shifted over the last several decades from paper-based media, such as cash and cheques, to card-based media such as credit and debit cards, electronic methods such as pre-authorized payments through ACH, and more recently, digital methods such as digital currencies.

 A digital currency is a digital form of a monetary instrument with a bidirectional flow, meaning it allows users to both buy and sell, or use, the digital currency.
 Bitcoin is the most popular digital currency.
 Bitcoin operates peer-to-peer and machine-to-machine (M2M).
 Unlike traditional fiat currencies that are issued by national governments and controlled by central banks, Bitcoin has no central monetary authority and is not backed by any central bank, authority or government.
 The supply of Bitcoin is not controlled by any central governmental authority, and it is not yet legal tender.

 Users can buy digital currencies in person, at an ATM or online with real monetary instruments and can subsequently use digital currencies to buy goods and services globally or to transfer value.
 The purchase and selling price of digital currencies is determined by supply and demand in the digital currency market.